gluon-lang/gluon/CONTRIBUTING.md

 ## Testing

-To build and run all tests for Gluon you can use the `test.sh` script.
-If you look inside it, you can see that it actually builds from the `c-api` directory (this is necessary as the `gluon_c-api` crate depends on the `gluon` crate).
-This means that all build artifacts end up in `c-api/target`.
-For this reason, if you want to run tests only for a single crate, you should run something like `(cd c-api && cargo test --features test -p gluon_check testname)`.
+To build and run all(*) tests for Gluon you can call `cargo test --features test --all`.
+Instead of `--all` you can pass the `-p <crate name>` and `--test <test module>` flags to compile a specific crate and/or test module.
+For instance, `cargo test --features test -p gluon_parser --test basic` to run the tests in [parsers/tests/basic.rs](https://github.com/gluon-lang/gluon/blob/master/parser/tests/basic.rs).

-If you are building with a nightly version of rust which supports workspaces, you can use the `test-nightly.sh` script instead which puts the build artifacts in the root folder instead of in `c-api`.
+(*) You can see what Travis CI actually builds and tests in [scripts/travis.sh](https://github.com/gluon-lang/gluon/blob/master/scripts/travis.sh).
+Most of the time you should not need to worry about these additional tests and can just rely on travis running them.

 ## Pull requests